-- aged 22 years or more but under Age Pension age
+- aged 22 years or older but under age pension age

 - looking for paid work

-- prepared to meet the activity test while you are looking for work
+- prepared to meet the Mutual Obligation Requirements while you are looking for work

 - meet an income and assets test